Geometric planted matchings beyond the Gaussian model: Introduction

-\begin{remark} Our approach to establish lower bounds is different from what was done in \cite{geo_match_2022} where the authors look at matchings in a different random graph, which is built by adding edges between the endpoints of augmenting $2$-cycles (see \Cref{sec:lss_lb} below for a definition).
+\begin{remark} Our approach to establish lower bounds is different from what was done in \cite{geo_match_2022} where the authors look at matchings in a different random graph, which is built by adding edges between the endpoints of augmenting $2$-cycles (see \Cref{sec:lss_lb} for a definition).
 There is a direct connection between the two approaches, which we outline in \Cref{a:high_prob_lb}.
-In particular, when $d = o(\log n)$ or $d$ is fixed, our techniques are able to recover the lower bounds from \cite{geo_match_2022} up to factors of order $n^{o(1)}$, while also working under greater generality (see \Cref{thm:hp_lss_lb}). \end{remark}
+In particular, when $d = o(\log n)$ or $d$ is fixed, our techniques are able to recover the lower bounds from \cite{geo_match_2022} up to factors of order $n^{o(1)}$, while working under greater generality (see \Cref{thm:hp_lss_lb}). \end{remark}

-\begin{remark} The proof strategy of our negative results also differs from the one in \cite{wang2022random} where the authors either count augmenting $2$-cycles as in \cite{geo_match_2022} or use classical tools from information theory.
-But one can also prove a version of \Cref{thm:lb_low_d} that gives a lower bound in probability for the performance of any estimator, thus allowing us to derive negative results that complement and extend the negative results from \cite{wang2022random} (see \Cref{cor:hp_lbs} in \Cref{a:high_prob_lb}) when $d$ is fixed or $d = o(\log n)$. \end{remark}
+\begin{remark} The proof strategy of our negative results also differs from the one in \cite{wang2022random} where the authors either count augmenting $2$-cycles as in \cite{geo_match_2022} or use a mutual information argument.
+But one can also prove a version of \Cref{thm:lb_low_d} that gives a lower bound in probability for the performance of any estimator, thus allowing us to derive negative results that complement and extend the negative results from \cite{wang2022random} (see \Cref{cor:hp_lbs} in \Cref{a:high_prob_lb}) when $d$ is fixed and when $d = o(\log n)$. \end{remark}

-\begin{remark} We note that, similar to this work, \cite{chen2022one} and \cite{collier2016minimax} also established information-theoretical limits by analyzing the distances between uncorrupted feature vectors.
-However their conditions are stated in terms of the minimum distance between uncorrupted feature vectors. \end{remark}
+\begin{remark} We note that, similar to this work, \cite{chen2022one} and \cite{collier2016minimax} also established information-theoretical limits using the distances between uncorrupted data points.
+However their results are stated in terms of the \textit{minimum distance} between such points.
+An interesting feature of these results is that they hold \textit{conditionally} on the set of uncorrupted data points.
+As a main step in our proof of \Cref{thm:lb_low_d} we also derive a result that holds conditionally on the set of original positions $X_i$ (see \Cref{lem:gen_inf_theo_lb}).
+However our results are in terms of $|M_r|$, the size of the largest matching in $G(n,r,d,\enorm)$ as defined previously. \end{remark}

 \begin{remark} Although the negative results established in this paper concern the case when $d = o(\log n)$, we believe our strategy can also lead to non-trivial results when $d = \Omega(\log n)$.
-In particular, in \Cref{a:log_reg} we showcase how they can be used to partially recover the lower bounds from \cite{geo_match_2022} in the regime where $d = \Theta(\log n)$. \end{remark}
+In particular, in \Cref{a:log_reg} we showcase how they might be used to partially recover the lower bounds from \cite{geo_match_2022} in the regime where $d = \Theta(\log n)$. \end{remark}